I have an Ashdown Little Giant amp. Several reviewers have mentioned that this amp is not at loud as it should be (e.g. here).

 1. Measure the amp’s existing output

 First, I hooked up the amp’s instrument input to a sine-wave source.
-I used a 1kHz, 0dB digital source which you can get hold of from here.
-This was loaded as a .wav file onto an IPod.
+I used a 1kHz, 0dB digital source, loaded as a .wav file onto an IPod.
 The output from the iPod was checked on a scope; above 90% volume there were some signs of clipping (presumably the iPod’s headphone output stage).
 This input level was just enough to light up the ‘peak’ light on the LG’s input stage.

 The amp output was connected to a 4 ohm dummy load, which I made as follows - two 8.2 ohm resistors on big heatsinks, connected in parallel, as shown here.

 For the actual test, these were placed on a metal tray, on a wooden board, as they will get hot if you run the amp into the loads for more than a few seconds.

 With a sine wave input, the amp produced a maximum output of around +/- 60 volts peak, shown here: